Morgan Wallen's 'I'm the Problem' tops U.S. album chart

 ADVERTISEMENT

-Coming in at No. 2 on the Billboard 200 chart dated Saturday is SZA's SOS, followed by Jin's Echo at No. 3, Wallen's One Thing at a Time at No. 4 and Kendrick Lamar's GNX at No. 5.
+Coming in at No. 2 on the Billboard 200 chart dated Saturday is SZA's SOS, followed by Kendrick Lamar's GNX at No. 3, Wallen's One Thing at a Time at No. 4 and Playboi Carti's Music at No. 5.

-Rounding out the top tier are Sleep Token's Even in Arcadia at No. 6, Sabrina Carpenter's Short n'Sweet at No. 7, PARTYNEXTDOOR & Drake's $ome $exy $ongs 4 U at No. 8, Bad Bunny's Debi Tirar Mas Fotos at No. 9 and Fuerza Regida's 111XPANTIA at No. 10.
+Rounding out the top tier are Sabrina Carpenter's Short n'Sweet at No. 6, PARTYNEXTDOOR & DRAKE's $ome $exy $ongs 4 U at No. 7, Bad Bunny's Debi Tirar Mas Fotos at No. 8, Billie Eilish's Hit Me Hard and Soft at No. 9 and Wallen's Dangerous: The Double Album at No. 10.

 Copyright 2025 United Press International, Inc. (UPI).
 Any reproduction, republication, redistribution and/or modification of any UPI content is expressly prohibited without UPI's prior written consent.